Black Moon (1934 film): Production

-The film began production on April 10, 1934 and finished on May 3, 1934.
+The film began production on April 10, 1934, and finished on May 3, 1934.

 Release

 Black Moon was released on June 15, 1934.
 It was distributed by Columbia Pictures Corp.

+A blu-ray of both the black and white film and a version with colour-tinted scenes (green for the jungle, orange for the evening etc.) has been released on by Imprint in the US and in the Columbia Horror boxset from Powerhouse/Indicator in the UK.